joshyorko/orchestrator_rpa/README.md

 ### 4. Create robots and processes

-Before creating robots, a user must be created for each robot; subsequently, the robot is created by passing the created user as an argument to its `robot_id` attribute.
+Before creating robots, a user must be created for each robot; then the robot is created by passing the created user as an argument to its `robot_id` attribute.

-You can make any modifications such as creating users, robots, and processes by logging in to: https://localhost:8000/admin
+You can make modifications such as creating users, robots, and processes by logging in to: https://localhost:8000/admin

 You can also do it using the Django Shell: